 is the best AP item in the game, of course when you go AP all the way.
 If your thinking of going AD for some kind of twisted DPS Kass then don't bother with this item.
 For all the others, this is AP to the bone.
 Full item build, this item will give you over 400 AP.

 is somewhat debatable.
-I will always buy this first (after my initial Boots of Speed and 3x Health Potion).
+I will always buy this first (after my initial Boots and 3x Health Potion).
 When maxed out, you get 180 AP and 15% CDR... not bad for 1200 Gold item!
 Of course, here come the snowball critics...
 What I say, is this: Buy it early in game, be careful not to die like crazy and when at level 16, if you haven't reached 10 stacks and you are not doing so well, then sell and buy non-snowbally items.